DonVondie/NBody/README.txt

 Impressions:

 	This is an empowering first assignment.
-How can you not feel like God rolling the marbles onto a spiral?

 Question 1: What is the final position of the planets after 1,000,000 seconds with a timestep of 25,000?